 Myth 2: The IUD is a big commitment—it’s best for women who are older, married, or already have kids.

-One of the best things about the IUD is how long it can last—up to 7 years for the hormonal (Mirena) and 12 years for the copper (ParaGard) IUD.* But there’s no minimum requirement for how long it has to stay in—you can have an IUD removed at any time on request.
+One of the best things about the IUD is how long it can last—between 3 and 6 years for the hormonal options (Mirena, Skyla, and Liletta) and 12 years for the non-hormonal IUD (ParaGard).* But there’s no minimum requirement for how long it has to stay in—you can have an IUD removed at any time on request.
 Generally it’s as simple as a trip to the clinic, a gentle pull on the strings, and voilà!
 The IUD is out.

 Myth 3: Getting an IUD is all pain, no gain.

 While there are some things that can help make the insertion process more comfortable, unfortunately, there is no magic pill to make it totally painless for everyone.
 Our bodies are wired differently.
 Some people, especially if they’ve had a baby, find IUD insertion no more uncomfortable than a pap smear.
 Others, especially if they haven’t been pregnant or have a history of very painful periods, can have very strong cramps during the insertion and the period following it.

 For a while, some health care providers were giving women a pill called Cytotec or misoprostol before IUD insertion to help with pain.
 Recent research has confirmed that misoprostol does not help and may actually make you more uncomfortable because of side effects like nausea and low fever.